-PART B specifies minimum qualifications and quality control requirements for a facility producing fingerjoined lumber in accordance with the requirements of PART A of this Standard.
+PART B specifies minimum qualifications and quality control requirements for a facility producing fingerjoined lumber in accordance with the requirements of PART A.

 1.2 NLGA STANDARD GRADING RULES

 This Standard shall be used in conjunction with and forms part of the NLGA Standard Grading Rules for Canadian Lumber (NLGA Standard Grading Rules).